oddradiocircle/WAScribe/README.md

 # WAScribe
-Transcribe WhatsApp audios using Groq and Pyannote.
+Transcribe WhatsApp audios using Groq and Pyannote (Hugginface) API.